AgileVentures/av-static-website/source/blog_articles/2017-06-13-av-design-sprint-day-one.html.markdown

 * Will we work out how to allocate funds effectively?
 * Will some customers be willing to pay for support and development?
 * Will learners be enticed to pay for our services?
-* Will Sam be overwhelmed and without significant assistance or automation?
+* Will Sam be overwhelmed without significant assistance or automation?
 * Will learners have a clear path to progress?
 * How will we allocate funds to maintain AV as a venture?
 * Will turnover of volunteers make projects suffer?